uberponky/README-Rodeo/README.md

 3. Your README file will be created in your project root folder.
 Open it and see the magic!

+You can see a video walkthrough of these steps here: [Walkthrough Video](https://drive.google.com/file/d/1raFRn_C7v2cI6MF_wGEX_UhtXewUGcbm/view?usp=sharing)

 ## Credits

 - **The edX Front-End Development Bootcamp Team** - for their support and tutoring